 What You Need To Get Your Offshore Life Started

-I’m hearing regularly from readers struggling with how, specifically, to get started planning and benefiting from a life diversified offshore.
+I regularly hear from readers struggling with how, specifically, to get started planning and benefiting from a life diversified offshore.

 Or an offshore bank account?

-Is a property purchase a good initial step… or would it be better to open an offshore structure first?
+Is a property purchase a good initial step, or would it be better to open an offshore business first?

-The answer, of course, depends on the individual and your circumstances.
+The answer, of course, depends on the individual and their circumstances.
 Every situation is different.

 How, exactly, should you begin piecing together your go-offshore plan?